 Parent/Infant (6 months old by September 1 of entry year)

 Toddler Community (2 years old by September 1 of entry year)

 The Parent/Infant class is offered once a week on Fridays from 8:45-10:45am.
 Children may be accompanied by a parent, grandparent, or caregiver.
 There are two Toddler Community classes.
-The 4-Day, Half-Day class meets Monday-Thursday from 8:25-11:35am.
-The 5-Day, Full-Day Class meets Monday-Friday from 8:25am-3:30pm, with before and after school care available (at an additional charge) from 7:30am-5:30pm.
+The 4-day, half-day class meets Monday-Thursday from 8:25-11:35am.
+The 5-day, full-day class meets Monday-Friday from 8:25am-3:30pm, with before and after school care available (at an additional charge) from 7:30am-5:30pm.

 After the application deadline, all applicants are entered into a lottery to allocate available spaces in both of these programs.
 To be eligible for the Parent/Infant and Toddler lotteries, families must submit an application by the application deadline and attend a coffee tour.
-We notify families by early March with the results from the lottery.
+We notify families by the end of February with the results from the lottery.
 If we are not able to offer an applicant a space before the beginning of the school year, the child’s name will be placed in the wait pool and the Admissions Office will contact the family the following October to confirm interest in rolling over the application to the following year.

 Primary (3 years old by September 1 of entry year)

 The application deadline for three-year-old applicants is earlier than for the Parent/Infant and Toddler Community classes because all parents of three-year-olds are invited along with their child to meet an Admissions staff member before the end of February.
 The purpose of this family meeting is to determine whether the child, the family, and NNM are a good match.
 A letter with more information is sent in January to families who have applied for this age level.